theodoragirgis/rebound/docs/units.md

 !!!
 Info
     One advantage of keeping $G=1$ is that you can choose units where all number in REBOUND have a magnitude of around one, as in the example above.
-    If you where to choose other units involving centimeters or seconds, then you would have to deal with very large or very small numbers.
+    If you where to choose other units involving centimetres or seconds, then you would have to deal with very large or very small numbers.

 ## Changing G
 If you prefer to change the value of $G$, you can!